 While the majority of attractions, shows, rides, dining locations and shopping locations will be open, guests can expect controlled attendance.
 Restaurants will have reduced capacity.
 The park will structure queues and ride vehicles to support social distancing.

 Initially Canceling Shows, Parades and Nighttime Spectaculars and Play Areas

 Due to social distancing, parades, shows and nighttime spectaculars are slowly returning as time goes on.
+Shanghai Disneyland opened without most major shows or parades and has slowly brought them back after several months for a trial basis as they make operational adjustments.
 The best way to keep track of showtimes and open shows is to check availability through the resort’s website and app.
-The Enchanted Storybook Castle comes to life in early evening each day with light and music with Evening Magical Moments.
-Stage shows with characters are resuming with social distancing guidelines in place.
+When the park first reopened, Enchanted Storybook Castle came to life in early evening each day with light and music with Evening Magical Moments.
+Stage shows with characters are slowly resuming with social distancing guidelines in place.
 Children’s play areas are closed for now.

 New Character Interactions

 Seeing Disney characters is a very magical part of visiting any Disney theme park.
 Well, there’s good news and bad news on the Disney characters at Shanghai Disneyland.
 The bad news is that guests are not getting a hug and with a character anytime soon.
 But the good news is that the characters are there to welcome guests and make group appearances in each land.
 Plus, a special Disney character procession called the Mickey and Friends Express will take place several times daily.
 For now, the characters need to socially distance themselves and greet guests from a safe space.
 More good news: The face characters, such as princesses, are not in masks.
 They do, however, need to keep a safe distance from the guests, so guests can give a royal wave and send love.